 Reference librarians are on duty to help patrons locate information to support their research needs.
-Contact them in person, virtually at reference@uiwtx.edu or by phone: 210-829-3835.
-There are also subject librarians who can assist students with their research in a specific subject area.
-Visit the library's website: http://library.uiwtx.edu to obtain contact information for a librarian who specializes in your area of study.
+Contact them in person, by email at reference@uiwtx.edu or by phone: 210-829-3835.
+There are also subject librarians who can assist students with their research in specific subject areas.
+Visit the library's website: www.uiw.edu/library to obtain contact information for a librarian who specializes in your area of study.